- Health Studies

-Patient experience; quality improvement using patient experience data; patient and public involvement; experiences of research participation (particularly clinical trials and biobanking); qualitative methods; motor neurone disease and other neurological conditions; long term conditions; pregnancy and parenting experiences
+Patient and staff experience; quality improvement using patient experience data; patient and public involvement; experiences of research participation (particularly clinical trials and biobanking); qualitative methods; motor neurone disease and other neurological conditions; long term conditions; pregnancy and parenting experiences

-She is also currently working with Prof Judith Smith at the University of Birmingham on a study of narrative accounts of primary care practitioners in a time of Covid-19, with support from the Health Foundation.
+I am also currently working with Prof Judith Smith at the University of Birmingham on a study of narrative accounts of primary care practitioners in a time of Covid-19, with support from the Health Foundation.

-In 2018-19 Louise led a study based in NHS Grampian on how staff feel about and respond to online patient feedback on Care Opinion Scotland.
+In 2018-19 I led a study based in NHS Grampian on how staff feel about and respond to online patient feedback on Care Opinion Scotland.
 A wider qualitative study on Care Opinion Scotland began in 2019 with a PhD studentship funded by THIS Institute, Cambridge, with PhD student Emma Berry.

-Louise is co-investigator on two Versus Arthritis studies which started in 2019, one on PAtient-centred Care for FIbromyalgia: New pathway Design’ (PACFIND), led by Professor Gary MacFarlane and one on Vasculitis (VOICES) led by Dr Rosemary Hollick.
+I am co-investigator on two Versus Arthritis studies which started in 2019, one on PAtient-centred Care for FIbromyalgia: New pathway Design’ (PACFIND), led by Professor Gary MacFarlane and one on Vasculitis (VOICES) led by Dr Rosemary Hollick.
 Both studies will also lead to new Healthtalk modules.

-She is also co-investigator on several Oxford-led studies:
+I am also co-investigator on several Oxford-led studies:

 Bridging the translation gap between learning disability policy and practice in search of flourishing lives.
 NIHR Schhol for Social Care Research.
 (PI Sara Ryan)